karmab/kcli/doc/index.md

 kcli download centos7
 ```

-at this point, you can actually deploy vms directly from the template, using default settings for the vm:
+at this point, you can deploy vms directly from the template, using default settings for the vm:

 ```Shell
 kcli vm -p CentOS-7-x86_64-GenericCloud.qcow2 vm1
 ```

-by default, your public key will be injected (using cloudinit) to the vm!
+by default, your public key will be injected (using cloudinit) to the vm

 you can then access the vm using *kcli ssh*